sagungargs15/sagungargs15.github.io/index.md

 ## My Work experience includes
 - 💻 **Architecting**: BigData achitectural patterns in AWS Infra jigsaw puzzle
 - ⚙️ **Vendor Management** : Build vs Buy and Optimising for speed and technical debt complexity
-- 👥 **Mentoring**: Senior engineers to become leaders by cultivating their skills to manage junior engineers
+- 👥 **Mentoring**: Senior engineers, product managers and growth hackers to become leaders by cultivating their skills to manage bigger teams in their respective verticals
 - 📋 **Managing Product Roadmaps**: sprints, cost budgets, recruiting, writing detailed specs, product roadmaps and manage release cycles
 - 🤖 **Automating**: CI/CD the whole release process to QA, TestFlight, AppStore & Improving the CI/CD pipelines and build times…
 - 👥 **Devops**: Improving the PR review experience (using Danger and Vapor Bots to interact with your PRs, among others)
 - ⚙️ **Tools**: Providing integration between tools for developers, QA & product (GitHub, JIRA, Lokalize, Figma, TestRails, CI, …)
 - ⏱ **Testing Frameworks**: Consulting on testing strategies (project testability, balance between Unit/UI/Snapshot/manual tests, interaction with QA…)
 - ✨ And much more 🙂

 <!-- Text can be **bold**, _italic_, or ~~strikethrough~~.